 Have you ever stopped to think about why we set goals for ourselves?
 You only have to look at the statistics to realize the odds are stacked against us.

-According to the Statistic Brain Research Institute, 45 percent of Americans usually make one or more New Year’s Resolutions.
+Each year, from 40 to 45 percent of Americans make one or more New Year’s Resolutions.
 Of these, only eight percent are successful.

 The problem with goal setting:

 We often set goals—whether it be in our personal or business lives—without thinking about why we’re doing it in the first place.
-“I’m going to get fit” or “I want to make more money”—If this sounds like you, you’re not alone.
+“I’m going to get fit” or “I want to make more money” or “I want to double our sales in the first quarter of 2020″—If this sounds like you, you’re not alone.

 If you’re struggling to achieve your goals, don’t throw in the towel just yet.
 This article explores goal-setting, motivation, and how to stay on track.
 After reading through to the end (don’t quit halfway), you may have found that much-needed motivation to set some meaningful, achievable goals of your own.